 The linkability of Insycle’s dashboard also lends itself well to data privacy.
-If you were to send a .CSV out, that could potentially leak sensitive information.
-Because anyone with an Insycle account can access reports, you always know that only the people that are permitted access to your data can view it.
+If you send a .CSV out, that could leak sensitive information.
+Because anyone with an Insycle account can access reports, you always know that only those permitted access to your data can view it.

 Data Sharing and Notifications

 Insycle makes sharing CRM data incredibly easy.
 With Insycle, you can create and deliver automated notifications and exports.